Are you interested in creating your own garden at home but don't know how to start? Do you know that gardening can actually be easy?

 Then you install the pipes which have holes for the plants.
 Make the necessary connections for the water to flow.
 The water should flow from the main reservoir to the plants.

 With this system, you will be able to grow up to 168 plants in a 6 x 10 space only!
-It's an efficient system if you want to grow a big number of plant life.
+It's an efficient system if you want to grow a large number of plant life.

 2. Veggies in a Bucket